tekq/Lineage/README.md

 # Lineage Builds

-My Personal Builds for LineageOS, will usually be on the newest Android version available.
+My own builds for LineageOS, will usually be on the newest Android version available.

 ## Hotdog Only!